ctrueden/ctrueden.github.io/_pages/deus/SessionMon07.md

 Moss growls, very forcefully, "Where's Nyx?!"

-The other ship is identified as the ``Perseverance,'' and claims that they were sent by ((OrgGaia|the Order of Gaia)) to stop Cain.
-DEE agrees to open communications, and informs his inhabitants of such.  ((CharPublicOzzyie|Malcolm)), their techie, sends a quick crew manifest to DEE.
+The other ship is identified as the ``Perseverance,'' and claims that they were sent by [the Order of Gaia](OrgGaia) to stop Cain.
+DEE agrees to open communications, and informs his inhabitants of such.
+[Malcolm](CharPublicOzzyie), their techie, sends a quick crew manifest to DEE.

 Vittorio demands to know whether they have some zombie-fighting capabilities; they reply "uh, some, I guess."